TheCandidStartup/TheCandidStartup.github.io/_drafts/multi-tenant-rules.md

 You're asking your customers to trust you with their data, often with the core processes needed to run their business.
 Trust is easy to lose.
 A major security breach can be catastrophic for your business.

 Security is non-negotiable.
 That doesn't mean empty sound bites and completing an hour of online training once a year.
 You need to instill secure development practices into your teams and your culture from the beginning.
 It's easy for vulnerabilities to creep in when teams are under constant pressure to deliver against arbitrary deadlines.
-Teams need to be empowered to maintain a minimum level of engineering rigour.
+Teams need to be empowered to maintain a minimum level of engineering rigor.

 {% capture note %}
 * All development teams MUST follow secure development best practices